 Examination of the countries that have enacted legislation based on the UNCITRAL Model Law reveals that the vast majority of jurisdictions in the Caribbean have not enacted modern legislation based on the UNCITRAL Model Law.
-To date the only jurisdictions in the region that have enacted modern legislation based on the UNCITRAL Model Law are Bermuda (1993), Dominican Republic (2008) and British Virgin Islands (2013).
-While only three jurisdictions out of the numerous civil law and common law jurisdictions that make up the Caribbean legal landscape have enacted modern arbitration legislation, the recent enactment of modern legislation by the British Virgin Islands and prospective enactment by Jamaica may serve as a stimulus for other jurisdictions to do the same as they increasingly come to appreciate the benefits of such policies on their ability to attract business opportunities to their borders.
+To date the only jurisdictions in the region that have enacted modern legislation based on the UNCITRAL Model Law are Bermuda (1993), the Dominican Republic (2008) and the BVI (2013).
+[10]

+While only three jurisdictions out of the numerous civil law and common law jurisdictions that make up the Caribbean legal landscape have enacted modern arbitration legislations, the recent enactment of modern legislation by the BVI and prospective enactment by Jamaica may serve as a stimulus for other jurisdictions to do the same as they increasingly come to appreciate the benefits of such policies on their ability to attract business opportunities to their borders.